 June features a special phenomenon that has earned the city the moniker of “June Gloom.”
 Thick blankets of fog roll in during the morning, creating a damp, cloudy pall over the city.
 The gloomy fog can last for a few hours, cooling things down significantly.
 But, despite this foggy start to the summer, visitors arrive in droves to explore the famous city’s top spots and hit the beach.

 Temperatures start ramping up in July.
 By August, the mercury sits around 85°F (29.5°C) every day.
-The most popular beaches in L.A. are packed with tourists; be prepared for long queues at beach bars and restaurants.
+As its peak season, the most popular beaches in L.A. are packed with tourists; be prepared for long queues at beach bars and restaurants.

 The inner-city swelters with temperatures rising to 90°F (32°C).
 Heavy smog abounds, making the beach the best place to be.
-The Santa Monica Pier in nearby Santa Monica buzzes with action, and Malibu Beach in nearby Malibu is the perfect spot if you want to catch a few waves.
+The Santa Monica Pier in nearby Santa Monica buzzes with action, and Malibu Beach in nearby Malibu is the perfect spot if you want to catch a few Pacific Ocean waves on your holidays.

-Despite the heat, there are some fantastic festivals to enjoy in the summer.
+Despite the heat, there are some fantastic festivals to enjoy in the summer high tourist season.
 The vibrant LA Pride happens in June, the Outfest in July, and the Nisei Week Japanese Festival in August.
+And don’t forget to celebrate the birth of the United States at the 4th of July Block Party in Grand Park.

 Fall